Editorial methodology

 Signals are not ratings.

 Editorial fit signals are buyer-fit indicators for a defined use case.
-They are not user ratings, customer satisfaction scores, benchmark results, vendor-provided rankings, or measured performance claims.
+They are not user ratings, customer satisfaction scores, benchmark results, vendor-provided rankings, market-share claims, or measured performance claims.
+A strong fit signal means the product deserves evaluation for that workflow, not that it will outperform every alternative in production.

 Claims and limitations